imRohan/vue-confirmation-button/README.md

 1. *messages*: An array of strings that will be displayed to the user.
 The last message being shown after confirmation has succeeded
 2. *css*: A string representing the css style that will be applied to the `<button>` element

+### Events

+This component emits 3 events

+1. *confirmation-success*: The user has clicked the button all the way through and has successfully confirmed the action
+2. *confirmation-incremented*: Fired everytime the user clicks the button
+3. *confirmation-reset*: The button has been reset (see above for example)

 Also there's a `reset` method in case you need to reset your button status.
 To use it you'll need to add a `ref` to your button and call it from there.

 e.g.: